jamesmistry/breadlog/docs/source/using-log-references.rst

    \[ref: ([0-9]{1,10})\]

-When matching, the regular expression above results in one match group containing the numerical reference ID in the log message.
-Valid reference IDs may be in the range 1 to 4294967295.
+When matching, the regular expression above results in one match group containing the numerical reference in the log message.
+Valid references may be in the range 1 to 4294967295.

 The expression is compatible with common PCRE, ECMAScript, Rust, Python,